apache/maven-site/content/markdown/plugin-developers/plugin-testing.md

 ### Using PlexusTestCase

 Mojo variables are injected by Guice (an open-source software framework for the Java platform), sometimes with a Codehaus Plexus (a collection of components used by Apache Maven) adapter.
-Currently some mojos are fully guicified with constructor injection, while others that have not yet been converted use Plexus field injection.

 Both Guice-based and Plexus-based mojos rely on the Guice Plexus adapter to inject dependencies by having the test class extend `PlexusTestCase` and calling the **lookup()** method to instantiate the mojo.
 Tests for fully guicified mojos can also inject dependencies directly into the constructor without extending `PlexusTestCase`.